symfony/symfony-docs/components/var_dumper/introduction.rst

 --------------------------------

 The ``DebugBundle`` allows greater integration of the component into the Symfony full stack framework.
-It is enabled by default in the dev environement of the standard edition since version 2.6.
+It is enabled by default in the *dev* and *test* environement of the standard edition since version 2.6.

 Since generating (even debug) output in the controller or in the model